grnet/synnefo/docs/admin-guide.rst

    # snf-manage pool-list
    # snf-manage pool-show --type=bridge 1

-With the same commands you can handle a pool of MAC prefixes.
-For example:
+Finally you can use the `pool-modify` management command in order to externally reserve the values from pool, extend or shrink the pool if possible.

+MAC Prefixes
+************

+Cyclades also use a pool of MAC prefixes to assign to networks of flavor `MAC_FILTERED`.
+Handling of this pool is done exactly as with pool of bridges, except that the type option must be set to mac-prefix:

 .. code-block:: console

    # snf-manage pool-create --type=mac-prefix --base=aa:00:0 --size=65536

-will create a pool of MAC prefixes from ``aa:00:1`` to ``b9:ff:f``.
+The above command will create a pool of MAC prefixes from ``aa:00:1`` to ``b9:ff:f``.
 The MAC prefix pool is responsible for providing only unicast and locally administered MAC addresses, so many of these prefixes will be externally reserved, to exclude from allocation.

+Pool reconciliation
+*******************

+The management command `snf-manage reconcile-pools` can be used that all the above mentioned pools are consistent and that all values that come from the pool are not used more than once.

 Cyclades advanced operations